-Our analysis of Police Misconduct cases in federal district courts revealed a recent general decrease in police misconduct cases filed, with a high proportion of cases resolved in favor of defendants.
+Our analysis of Police Action cases in federal district courts revealed a recent general decrease in police misconduct cases filed, with a high proportion of cases resolved in favor of defendants.

-- The number of Police Misconduct cases filed were steady from 2010 until 2015 when it underwent an overall decline, after which case filings plateaued through 2020.
+- The number of Police Action cases filed were steady from 2010 until 2015 when it underwent an overall decline, after which case filings plateaued through 2020.

-- In the five-year period from 2016 to 2020, the highest number of Police Misconduct cases were filed in the Central District of California, followed by the Northern District of Illinois.
+- In the five-year period from 2016 to 2020, the highest number of Police Action cases were filed in the Central District of California, followed by the Northern District of Illinois.

-- The number of Police Misconduct cases filed in the Eastern District of New York and the Southern District of New York have decreased over the five-year period from 2016 to 2020, though they remain the third and fourth most active districts for Police Misconduct case filings.
+- The number of Police Action cases filed in the Eastern District of New York and the Southern District of New York have decreased over the five-year period from 2016 to 2020, though they remain the third and fourth most active districts for Police Action case filings.

 - For cases terminated in the five-year period from 2016 to 2020, courts found in favor of defendants over ten times as often as they found in favor of plaintiffs.